Stuart Carolan: Television

 Carolan created, executive produced, and wrote the crime drama Love/Hate.
 The series ran from 2010 to 2015 on RTÉ One and depicted the world of Dublin's gangs and their families.
 Carolan wrote all 28 episodes of Love/Hate during its entire run, and won the IFTA award for Best Television Screenplay for five consecutive years.
 The series went on to set Irish television records and became the most-watched Irish drama in history.

 In 2018 Carolan executive produced and co-wrote Taken Down for RTÉ, Freemantle, and Arte, a crime series that explored the modern refugee crisis.

-In 2020 Carolan was showrunner and executive producer of the television series The Alienist: Angel of Darkness for TNT, Paramount Television, and Anonymous Content.
-The series follows up the 2018 limited series The Alienist.
+In 2020 Carolan was showrunner and executive producer of The Alienist: Angel of Darkness for TNT, Paramount Television, and Anonymous Content.
+The historical drama series follows up the 2018 limited series The Alienist.
+In 2024, Carolan wrote episodes of Guy Ritchie's The Gentlemen.